-I loved making these upcycled notebooks from my last post, and I decided to use one of them to create what Cal Newport describes as the “Feynman Notebook.”
+I loved making upcycled notebooks, and I decided to use one of them to create what Cal Newport describes as the “Feynman Notebook.”

 In his post, Cal describes famous physicist Richard Feynman as a graduate student who creates a notebook entitled, “Notebook of Things I Don’t Know About.”
 Feynman proceeded to fill this empty notebook as he learned.

 Now I’m not a physicist, but I can appreciate a notebook with the title, “Things I Don’t Know About.”
 I started my own with one of my upcycled notebooks as I was working on an online class.
 I used the notebook to take notes, record questions, and consider new ideas.

 What a great teaching tool!
 This is a brilliant way to help students practice and record their concentrated work on a project.
 Additionally, if you decide to have students create their own upcycled notebook, they have one more element of ownership in their research.

 If your students participate in genius hour, passion projects, or isearch/personal research activities, the “Notebook of Things I Don’t Know About” can be a concrete way your students keep track of what they are learning.

 Cal Newport points out, “translate your growing knowledge of something hard into a concrete form and you’re more likely to keep investing the mental energy needed to keep learning.”

 We know as our students see their work and how much they have learned, they are motivated to keep learning!
 As they work on their research, they have a notebook that once was empty — and is now getting filled with their learning.

 You don’t have to implement a formal genius hour in order for your students to create their notebooks.
 You don’t have to even call it genius hour or a passion project (though when students learn the origin of passion projects, they will probably think that’s very exciting!).
 What you do need is your students to find topics they are interested in that are deep enough to research.